giodc/webba/README.md

-# WebBadeploy 🚀
+# Webbadeploy 🚀

 > **Easy, secure, and optimized web application deployment platform**

-WebBadeploy is an open-source platform that makes deploying WordPress, PHP, and Laravel applications as simple as clicking a button.
+Webbadeploy is an open-source platform that makes deploying WordPress, PHP, and Laravel applications as simple as clicking a button.
 Built with Docker for security and portability, it provides a clean web interface for managing multiple applications on a single Ubuntu server.

 ## ✨ Features